foundation/octophant/README.md

 # Foundation Settings Parser

-This is a Gulp task that collects settings variables from Sass files for processing.
-Right now it does two things:

- - Combines the variables into a single `_settings.scss` file, organized by component, with each variable commented out.
- - Outputs each component's variables as an HTML partial, which can be consumed by Angular or Assemble.
-This allows us to automatically inject each component's Sass variables into the documentation automatically.

-Currently the library is only being used—and is deliberately designed for—[Foundation for Apps](https://github.com/zurb/foundation-apps).
+A Node library that collects Sass variables out of many files, and then combines them into one file, grouped by component, with a table of contents at the top.
+We use it at ZURB with the Foundation family of frameworks, to automatically generate settings files.

-## Usage
+## Installation

-### Install

 For now the package is not distributed on npm, but it can be installed from GitHub: